Herbert West–Reanimator: The Tomb-Legions

 A year after returning from the war, West has moved into a house which is directly connected to an ancient system of catacombs from settler times.
 While reading the newspaper one night, West comes across an article detailing a series of strange, seemingly nonsensical events involving a riot at an insane asylum.
 A wax-headed man (Clapham-Lee) followed by a group of disturbing-looking followers carrying a box had demanded that the detained "cannibal" killer (Halsey) be released to them.
 When the invaders were refused exchange for the killer, they took him by force.
 West spends the remainder of the night in a near-catatonic state until someone comes to the door.
 The narrator answers only to find a group of men.
 One of the figures presents the narrator with the large box, which the narrator then gives to West.
 West refuses to open the box and insists that they incinerate it.
 The two men carry it to the basement and burn it.
 As soon as the box burns, the zombies tear through the wall of West's home via the catacombs.
 Leaving the narrator alone, the zombies soon attack West.
 Realizing that his own death is imminent, West allows the zombies to disembowel him.
 As a final insult, Clapham-Lee decapitates West's corpse before leading his army of zombies off into the night.
-The narrator doesn't reveal much to the police about West, and they disbelieve the information he does reveal since the catacomb wall seems intact and undisturbed.
+The narrator does not reveal much to the police about West, and they disbelieve the information he does reveal since the catacomb wall seems intact and undisturbed.
 The narrator is forever haunted, considered mad, by his knowledge of what transpired and the lack of resolution regarding the raised corpses.